 The lower section of the gradient panel contains various gradient color selection options.
 The following gradient color options are accessible from the panel:

 - Styles - Shows the preview of the gradient color, including the color repetitions.
 If the area with the gradient is clicked, a list of gradient color styles and presets is shown.
 This list shows the styles first, including any object reference using gradient color role.
 Picking a gradient color from this list will not alter the gradient shape.
 Clicking the arrow on the right side of the widget opens the gradient color selector modal view to access more gradient options.

 - - Reverse the direction of gradient colors.

 - Opacity - Edit the opacity level of the selected gradient color stop.

 - Repeat - Set the number of repetitions of the gradient color.
-By default this value is 1, indicating that the gradient color is rendered without repeating.
+By default, this value is 1.

 - - Set the gradient opacity mode to none.
 With this mode the Opacity field is not visible, and the gradient opacities are removed.